paragi/PHP-websocket-client/README.md

 This has been fixed now.

 Use PHP to connect to at websocket service.
-Thise 3 functions makes the websocket negotiation and connection and handle the hybi10 frame encoding required.
+These 3 functions makes the websocket negotiation and connection and handle the hybi10 frame encoding required.

 Example 1:
 ```<?php